john-james-ai/BreastCancerDetection/_sources/content/02_image_prep/02_artifact/01_threshold.md

 [^thresholds]: For the taxonomist, Sezgin’s framework is not mutually exclusive and collectively exhaustive (MECE).
 For instance, Otsu’s Method {cite}otsuThresholdSelectionMethod1979 can be categorized as both a histogram shape-based method and a clustering-based method.

-For this effort, eight automated thresholding techniques ({numref}`aut-thresh-tbl`) were selected based on the intrinsic properties of the CBIS-DDSM dataset.
+For this effort, eight automated thresholding techniques {numref}`auto-thresh-tbl` were selected based on the intrinsic properties of the CBIS-DDSM dataset.

 ```{table} Automated Threshold Methods
 :name: auto-thresh-tbl